RachaelKilonzo/Exploring-Torino-Municipalities/README.md

 Scrapped the data from "https://hassconsult.co.ke/real-estate/images/HassLandIndexQ12021.pdf" with the help of Tabula and requests to create a data frame and found the longitude and latitude of Suburbs and Satelite towns of Nairobi using geocoder

 ## Using Foursquare Location Data:
-Foursquare data is commonly used to power location data for Apple, UberFor this business problem I have used, as a part of the assignment, the Foursquare API to retrieve information about the popular spots around these 5 Major Districts of Tokyo.
-The popular spots returned depends on the highest foot traffic and thus it depends on the time when the call is made.
-So we may get different popular venues depending upon different time of the day.
-The call returns a JSON file and we need to turn that into a data-frame.
-Here I’ve chosen 100 popular spots for each major districts within a radius of 1 km.
-Below is the data-frame obtained from the JSON file that was returned by Foursquare —
+Foursquare data is commonly used to power location data for Airbnb, Apple Maps, Samsung, TripAdvisor, Spotify, AccuWeather, and Uber.
+For this problem I have used the Foursquare API to retrieve information about 100 restaurants in a 1000 meter radius of suburban and satelite towns in Nairobi for analysis.

+## Indian cuisine vs fast food restaurants